 Spinach cake (or cupcakes) with herb salad

 I love a good salad, and this salad hit the spot during these hat days.
-It is super healthy and quite easy to make .
+It is super healthy and relatively easy to make.

 I was initially intrigued by the spinach cake.
-The salad with all the fresh herbs makes the cakes pop with fresh flavors.
-The recipe may look long but it is quite easy.
-The spinach cakes can be also enjoyed by itself, as an appetizer, hors d'oeuvres, or just as a healthy snack.
+The salad with all the fresh herbs makes the cakes pop with fresh flavours.
+The recipe may look long, but it is pretty straightforward.
+The spinach cakes can also be enjoyed as appetisers, hors d'oeuvres, or healthy snacks.
 They are herby with that touch of salt from the cheese.
-The greens are fresh and the mix of herbs and vinaigrette brighten the dish.
-This cookbook is from David Tanis, one of my favorite chefs, is spectacular.
-Filled with tons of recipes from across the globe, sorted by country, this cookbook brings to your table fresh and healthy flavors and dishes.
-Davis Tanis' depth of knowledge on ingredients, food and cuisines is amazing.
+The greens are fresh, and the mix of herbs and vinaigrette brightens the dish.
+This cookbook, from David Tanis, one of my favourite chefs, is spectacular.
+Filled with recipes from across the globe, sorted by country, it brings fresh and healthy flavours and dishes to your table.
+Davis Tanis' depth of knowledge of ingredients, food, and cuisines is amazing.

 For more recipes from this cookbook, click here.